chaduhduh/pxtoem/README.md

 # Px To Em
-Extensible Sublime package for converting between px and em values with ease.

 1. Select a value in px form or em
 2. Use hot key to toggle between the formats<br />